source4learn/terraform-aws-vpc/README.md

 Let's take a brief overview of multi-layers or multi-tier architecture.
 It divides the AWS infrastructure into layers like - Public, Private, and Storage(Isolated database) layers.
 The reason behind this implementation is to protect and isolate private layers from any unwanted public access.
 In other words, the Public layer provides a shield to internal layers of architecture.

 To split the AWS infrastructure into multiple tiers and availability zones, please refer to below architectural diagram:</br>

 ![VPC](https://github.com/source4learn/terraform-aws-vpc/blob/main/vpc.png?raw=true)

 AWS allows users to create the multi-tier infrastructure and distribute it across the availability zones of the current region to achieve the high availability of resources.

 ## 3-tier architecture
-A three-tier architecture pattern help will help to design a highly secured, modular, scalable, and fault-tolerant infrastructure.
+A three-tier architecture pattern will help users to design a highly secured, modular, scalable, and fault-tolerant infrastructure.
 In this approach, the application infrastructure will be divided into a public layer, business logic, and storage layer.
 The resources in the individual layer are being created separately and they can communicate with specific pre-defined routes and security rules.

-Use this approach while implementing a microservices-based application architecture.
+Use this approach while users needs to implement a microservices-based application architecture.
 The internet-facing services like - Frontend servers and bastion instances can be created public layer, app servers can be created in the intermediate application layer, and storage layer can have data services such as databases/caching etc.

 This AWS Terraform module will help you to create an AWS VPC with 3-tier by just passing `cluster_architecture` as `3-tier`.
 Users also need to define the desired VPC size in form of `cidr` and subnet mask as `subnet_bits`.